Balad al-Sheikh: 1948 Palestine war

 In early April 1948, a unit of the Arab Legion that had garrisoned the village left the area.
 This led the villagers to abandon the houses in the southeastern part of the village, near the Legion camp and move to the village center.

 On April 22, after the Battle of Haifa, the vast majority of Haifa's non-Jewish fled in attempt to avoid the violence of the Haganah and other armed Zionist militias.
 At the same time, many of Balad ash-Sheikh's residents left the village, including women and children.

 On April 24, 1948, the Carmeli Brigade a unit of the Haganah surrounded the village, asking the residents to hand over all their weapons.
 They handed them 22 old and useless rifles and asked for ceasefire.
 The Haganah replied that they should hand over all their weapons.
 The residents did not reply, instead they asked the British Army for help.
 On April 25, at 05:00 AM, the Haganah fired several shells from three-inch mortars.
 Many adults male fled and left the women and children behind.
 A British army unit that came at 06:00 reported that there was almost no return fire from the village.
 The British advised the villagers to leave the village and they did it with British escort.

+In 1949, Balad Al-Sheikh was resettled by Israelis who occupied most of the Arab houses, renaming the area Tel Chanan, which is now considered part of the Nesher township.

 Present

-Most of the fleeing or exiled residents of Balad ash-Sheikh are internally displaced Palestinians and presently reside in various Arab neighborhoods in Haifa or Acre.
+Most of the fleeing or exiled residents of Balad Al-Sheikh are internally displaced Palestinians and presently reside in various Arab neighborhoods in Haifa or Acre.

 Walid Khalidi, a prominent Palestinian historian, described the town in 1992:

 Many of the Arab houses and shops are still standing and are occupied by the settlement's inhabitants.
 The cemetery is visible and is in a state of neglect.